bennycheung/bennycheung.github.io/_posts/2020-08-17-identity-for-attribute-based-encryption.md

 openssl x509 -text -noout -in my.crt
 ```

-The text output of the given X.509 certificate should look like, please notice the `Subject` section that defines the standard attributes for the certificate holder.
+The text output of the given X.509 certificate should look like, see the `Subject` section that defines the standard attributes for the certificate holder.

 ```
 Certificate: